 Our investment objectives include the preservation of capital, the protection of capital from inflation, and the enhancement of capital through market appreciation.
 With these objectives in mind, we invest the majority of endowment funds in equities and the remainder in bonds and alternative investments.
 This has resulted in steady growth of the Purdue Endowment.
 The value of the Purdue Endowment exceeds $2 billion.

-Income—interest and dividends, less appropriate expenses, plus capital appreciation—is distributed semiannually, on May 1 and November 1.
+Income—interest and dividends, less appropriate expenses, plus capital appreciation—is distributed no later than May 31 and November 30 each year, based on March 31 and September 30 valuation dates, respectively.
 The distribution is a percentage of the average ending market value of the total endowment for the prior 12 quarters.
 Using a 12-quarter average protects the amount that is distributed from short-term fluctuations in the market.

 Contact the Office of Planned Giving at 765-494-2727 or email@example.com.